Tear Staining: A Healthy Remedy for Dogs

 For a natural approach to getting rid of tear staining, work from the inside out by improving your dog's nutrition:

-• If your dog is showing some signs of allergies with itchy and watery eyes you may want to consider using a nutritive skin and coat formula such as Dermix which contains antioxidant compounds as beta-carotene, bioflavonoids, vitamins C and E, selenium, and sulfur-containing amino acids, which are needed to protect the body from the tremendous increase in free radicals that takes place during an inflammatory process.
+- If your dog is showing some signs of allergies with itchy and watery eyes you may want to consider using a nutritive skin and coat formula such as Dermix™, an allergy and immune system support chew, which contains omega-3 fish oil, as well as antioxidant compounds beta-carotene, bioflavonoids, vitamins C and E, selenium, and sulfur-containing amino acids.
+These nutritive ingredients are valuable in protecting the body from the tremendous increase in free radicals that takes place during an inflammatory process.

 Our Recommendation for Dog Tear Staining